 When it comes to canned vegetables and fruits, I used to buy whatever the recipe said.
 If it called for diced tomatoes, that's what I got.
 If it wanted cut green beans, there was no way I would purchase the whole canned beans.
 I didn't want to mess up the dish, so I did what I was told.

 Over time, I came to realize something: the diced tomatoes were a whole lot more watery than the whole ones, and the Green Giant cut beans seems to disintegrate a little bit faster than other green beans.
-So I decided to only opt for whole canned vegetables and fruits, and these are the reasons why.
+So I decided to only opt for whole canned vegetables and fruits.

 1. They cook better.